 In the case of the $250 bonus, you’ll have to undertake trades valued at $7500 before you can withdraw anything at all.
 Of course, that doesn’t means you’ll lose that amount of money because you can have a mixture of winning and losing trades and will hope to profit overall.
 But you must at least risk that amount of money before you can withdraw anything, even your own deposit.
 If you choose to withdraw before reaching that level, you stand to lose all or part of your binary options bonus.
 Bonuses aren’t compulsory, however, so you can choose not to take one, trade only with your own money and withdraw as you wish without any restrictions.

-An alternative to a bonus that is made available immediately as a percentage of your deposit (sometimes known as a cash bonus) is a pending bonus.
+According to Penghilang Komedo site, an alternative to a bonus that is made available immediately as a percentage of your deposit (sometimes known as a cash bonus) is a pending bonus.
 This is also offered as a percentage of your deposit but the difference is that it isn’t available to trade until you’ve traded a stated volume of your own money (again, typically thirty times the bonus amount).
 However, the consequence of this is that there’s no restriction on withdrawals.

 Normal Trading for Bonus Money